 Although these biases are pervasive, you can reduce their impact with deliberate attention and effort.
-Being aware of and understanding the different types of biases that exist can help you find ways to combat them.Try Asana for managers
+Being aware of and understanding the different types of biases that exist can help you find ways to combat them.Watch: A leader’s guide to change

 Unconscious biases manifest in different ways and have varying consequences.
 Some biases arise from judging people’s appearances, some are derived from preconceived notions, and others are borne of logical fallacies.
 We explore these common biases in detail below.

 Gender bias, the favoring of one gender over another, is also often referred to as sexism.
 This bias occurs when someone unconsciously associates certain stereotypes with different genders.

 This type of bias may affect recruitment practices and relationship dynamics within the company.
 An example of this bias during hiring is if the hiring panel favors male candidates over female candidates even though they have similar skills and job experience.